 With over 300 members in more than 65 countries, the International Coalition of Sites of Conscience offers unprecedented access to a range of sites and methodologies dedicated to connecting past struggles to today’s movements for human rights.
 To best share these resources, we offer three webinar series.

 To view recordings of previous sessions, click here.

 Conscience Matters Webinar Series

 Conscience Matters brings together members, Coalition staff and special guests to probe pressing issues facing Sites of Conscience today and showcase innovative and effective strategies to help members energize their audiences and play a leading role in our global movement for memory.

-Webinar Shorts are weekly, 30- to 45-minute interactive sessions devoted to core elements of Sites of Conscience methodology, member profiles and tools to support self-care and creativity.
+Webinar Shorts are 30- to 45-minute interactive sessions devoted to core elements of Sites of Conscience methodology, member profiles and tools to support self-care and creativity.

 Social media channels can be effective at reaching and activating youth, but they can also be breeding grounds for racist ideology.
 Join Linda Norris, Senior Specialist in Methodology and Practice, as she offers tips for effectively responding to hostile online commentary.

 The past year has brought many difficult changes to cultural organizations.
 In this session, you’ll learn specific strategies on ways to help organizational teams manage challenging situations.